GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Results: Density modelling

-\textbf{Case I}: We generate a mock galaxy of 1 million particles with a 1 disc component and no warp.
+\paragraph{Case I:} We generated a mock galaxy of one million particles with a one-disc component and no warp.
 The density profile is described by an exponential in both \rgal{} and \zgal{}.
 Additionally, this galaxy has a flare, and we impose a magnitude limit of $G$=17.5.
-In order to exaggerate the effects of extinction we choose to use here the 2D dust model of \schlegel{} instead of the 3D model described in \autoref{sec:dustmodel}.
-Finally, we convolve the simulated distance modulus ($\mu$), with typical \rc{} distance uncertainties (see \autoref{sec:RCdist}).
+In order to exaggerate the effects of extinction we choose to use here the 2D dust model of \schlegel{} instead of the 3D model described in Sect. \ref{sec:dustmodel}.
+Finally, we convolve the simulated distance modulus ($\mu$), with typical \rc{} distance uncertainties (see Sect. \ref{sec:RCdist}).
 The true parameters for this disc are (\rd{}, \hzsun{}, $log_{10}$ \rflare{}[kpc])=(3.3 kpc, 0.3 kpc, 0.6).
-The density maps of the mock are shown in \autoref{fig:mock_case1_densityproj}, with the projection in Galactic coordinates ($l,b$) in panel (a), in \rgal{}-\zgal{} (to show the flare) in panel (b), and in Cartesian Galactocentric coordinates (\xgc{},\ygc{},\zgc{}) in panels (c) and (d).
-In \autoref{fig:mock_case1_fitmcmc} we show the corner plot from the MCMC fitting carried out for this example disc, where we had set \nmin{}=10.
-The best fit values are indicated with vertical lines, and agree very well with the input values for the mock.
-To better judge the fit, we also show the projection in $\phi$-\zgal{} space in \autoref{fig:mock_case1_innerdisc} of the mock data and the fitted model for Galactocentric radial bins between $4<R<8.5$ kpc (columns 1 \& 2).
-Also shown in \autoref{fig:mock_case1_innerdisc} are the residuals between the mock data and model (column 3).
+The density maps of the mock are shown in Fig. \ref{fig:mock_case1_densityproj}, with the projection in galactic coordinates ($l,b$) in panel (a) in \rgal{}-\zgal{} (to show the flare) in panel (b), and in Cartesian galactocentric coordinates (\xgc{},\ygc{},\zgc{}) in panels (c) and (d).
+In Fig. \ref{fig:mock_case1_fitmcmc} we show the corner plot from the MCMC fitting carried out for this example disc, where we had set \nmin{}=10.
+The best-fit values are indicated with vertical lines, and agree very well with the input values for the mock.
+To better judge the fit, we also show the projection in $\phi$-\zgal{} space in Fig. \ref{fig:mock_case1_innerdisc} of the mock data and the fitted model for galactocentric radial bins between $4<R<8.5$ kpc (columns 1 \& 2).
+Also shown in Fig. \ref{fig:mock_case1_innerdisc} are the residuals between the mock data and model (column 3).
 The colour map of the residuals shows general good agreement except at the edges of the density distribution where the number of stars drops rapidly.